Fraunhofer pattern in the presence of Majorana zero modes: Fraunhofer pattern

 In the trivial regime ($B_\bot<B_\text{c}$), the Fraunhofer pattern exhibits the usual SQUID pattern with period $p\sim \Phi_0$, see Figs.~\ref{fig:Ic_inverted} (a) and (b).
 In contrast to the wide superconductor junction, see App.~\ref{app.wide}, we observe a reduction of one lobe every $\Phi\approx 2 \Phi_0$.
-This beating pattern, also known as \emph{even-odd flux quanta effect}, occurs because the quantum spin Hall edges placed on opposite sides become partially coupled at the superconductor interface~\cite{Baxevanis2015a}, resulting into electron-electron and hole-hole reflections involving both edges.
+This beating pattern, also known as \emph{even-odd flux quanta effect}, occurs because the quantum spin Hall edges placed on opposite sides become partially coupled at the superconductor interface~\cite{Baxevanis2015a}, resulting into normal electron-electron and hole-hole reflections involving both edges.
 In this situation, particles can encircle the normal part several times before an electron-hole scattering event takes place, accumulating extra magnetic phase factors, and modifying the Fraunhofer pattern.
-Increasing the Zeeman field above the critical field $(B_\text{c}\sim1.5\,$meV), we observe an abrupt change in the Fraunhofer pattern periodicity with respect to the trivial regime, see Fig.~\ref{fig:Ic_inverted}(a).
-Here, the originally ``odd'' lobes placed around $\Phi\approx (2n-1) \Phi_0$ (with $n$ being an integer) become suppressed, yielding a Fraunhofer pattern with a doubled periodicity $p\approx2\Phi_0$, see linecuts in Fig.~\ref{fig:Ic_inverted}(b).
+Increasing the Zeeman field above the critical field $(B_\text{c}\sim1.5\,$meV), we observe the suppression of the originally ``odd'' lobes placed around $\Phi\approx (2n-1) \Phi_0$ (with $n$ being an integer), yielding a Fraunhofer pattern with a periodicity of $p\approx2\Phi_0$, see linecuts in Fig.~\ref{fig:Ic_inverted}(b).
 Numerical calculations show a similar change in periodicity for different set of parameters, such as, $C_S$, $\Delta_0$ as long as $B_\bot> B_\text{c}$, and thus, becoming a robust signature of the topological transition.
 Furthermore, we can observe a constant shift of the Fraunhofer pattern as a function of the Zeeman energy $B_\bot$, which can be gauged into the Peierls phase since the Zeeman field is parallel to the helicity operator of the quantum spin-Hall edges, see more details in App.~\ref{app.wide}.